Kenzitron/builderio-nextjs-isr-seo-starter/README.md

 - Clone this repo
 - run ```npm i``` command
-- Edit your environment variables.
-You can find them in .env file.
+- Create your environment variables file.
+Create a .env file in the root with the folowing values.
   - **NEXT_PUBLIC_BUILDER_PUBLIC_KEY** - This is obtained through the Builder.io admin panel.
   - **REVALIDATE_SECRET** - This is a custom generated key for granting access to the revalidate endpoint.
 Use your favourite password generator or use your own one.
 - Go to Builder.io and create the first page (https://www.builder.io/c/docs/create-page)